smrealms/smr/documentation/readme.txt

 ----------------

 	This section descibes how the code has to be look like.
 	The opening brace '{' has to be on the same line as the last command.
-The next lines has to be indented by one tabluator (which equals 4 spaces) To minimize loading times always use tabulator characters instead of it equal spaces. the closing bracket has to be reidented.
-The block have to be surrounded by one empty line (before and after).
+The next line has to be indented by one hard tab (which equals 4 spaces) To minimize loading times always use hard tabs instead of spaces.
+	The closing bracket has to be reindented.
 So typical code would look like:

 		if (!empty($action)) {
-			doSomtething1();
-			doSomtething2();
+			doSomething1();
+			doSomething2();
 		}

-	If the is only one line leave out the brackets and the empty lines!
+	If there is only one line keep the brackets!

-		if (!empty($action))
+		if (!empty($action)) {
 			doSomtething();
+		}

 	For HTML form elements always use the css class InputFields

-		$PHP_OUTPUT.=('<input id="InputFields">');
+		$PHP_OUTPUT .= '<input id="InputFields">';

-	Each line that is within a new code block have to be indented by one tabulator!
+	Each line that is within a new code block have to be indented by one tab!
 	It has to equal 4 spaces!

+	$PHP_OUTPUT is a special variable used for scripts that have not yet been transitioned to the template system.

 2.3.
 Using HTML links